-Through corporate restructuring in 2010, the groups with which Haldimand County partners to deliver Fields and Parks Management services were moved from the Leisure Services Division (now known as Facilities, Parks, Cemeteries & Forestry Operations) to the newly-created Community Development & Partnerships Division (CDP).
+Through corporate restructuring in 2010, the groups with which Haldimand County partners to deliver Fields and Parks Management services were moved from the Leisure Services Division (now known as Facilities, Parks, Cemeteries & Forestry Operations)

+to the newly-created Community Development & Partnerships Division (CDP).
 CDP was created in recognition of the important role played by community volunteers and community groups in the delivery of services and programs to residents and visitors.
+Haldimand County has partnered with user groups to operate and maintain several County athletic fields and parks since prior to amalgamation in 2001.

-As part of Haldimand County's new commitment to proactive community engagement, CDP developed the Community Partnership Program (CPP), the means by which the municipality assesses potential partnership relationships and projects taking place on public property in a fair and equitable manner to maximize resources and support community-driven desires while meeting County and legislated objectives.
+As part of Haldimand County's new-commitment to proactive community engagement, the Community Development & Partnerships (CDP) division developed the Community Partnership Program (CPP).
+This program provides, the means by which the municipality assesses potential partnership relationships and projects taking place on public property in a fair and equitable manner to maximize resources and support community-driven desires while meeting County and legislated objectives.